biocompibens/SME/README.md

 3. Be patient!
 Depending on the size of the image the process can take between 1 and 15 minutes.

+4. Please make sure that Color channels are in Red, Green, Blue, Magenta, Cyan or Yellow LUT, but not Grays LUT.

 ## Matlab Toolbox instructions:

 1. Clone the src_matlab folder

 2. Run the 'SME_demo_single_channel.m' for single channel stack and run the 'SME_demo_multiple_channel.m' for multi channel stack

-3. Final composite image is saved in a folder created as the filename
+3. Final composite image is saved in a folder created as the filename (** Input image needs to be in the tif/tiff format)

 ## Sample datasets:

-The sample_datasets folder contains sample 3D image stack with one or multiple channels
+The sample_datasets folder contains sample 3D image stack with one or multiple channels.
+THe larger datasets are in zipped format, which needs to be unzipped before running with the plugin.